RSZ-Nld/Cw-Decoder/Readme.md

 Made a  pcb for the Cw Decoder ATS-25

+all caps and resistors are 0805 smd size.

 You need a buck convertor from 3.7V to 5V for the ATS-25